Bata Shoe Museum: Arms

-The arms of the Beta Shoe Museum Foundation were formally registered with the Public Register of Arms, Flags and Badges of Canada on 6 May 1995.
+The arms of the Bata Shoe Museum Foundation were formally registered with the Public Register of Arms, Flags and Badges of Canada on 6 May 1995.
 The coat of arms uses the official colours of the institution, blue and gold, and features a triangular division placed along the position of the thongs found on most sandals.
 The boot featured on the arms represents all footwear, whereas the two keys is a common symbol in Canadian heraldry for museums.
 The crest of the arms is animal skin, defaced with a knife, representing two materials used for shoe-making.

 The museum's motto, One step at a time (or Per Saecula Gradatim), is featured on the museums arms.
 The motto is attributed to Robertson Davies, who suggested it when asked by Sonja Bata.
 The phrase has multiple meanings, suggesting the progression of the institution and its collection, the progression of research into footwear, and as a description for walking.